dansmyers/HonorsThesisGuide/README.md

     The paper doesn't begin by diving right in to the technical details of Bitcoin.
 Rather, it opens by calling attention to the Internet's dependence on large financial institutions.

-    You may want to include one or two more sentences to provide a little more context on the problem and elaborate on its significance.
-Your overall goal is to get the reader's attention by connecting the topic of your study to a significant problem.
+    If necessary, include one or two more sentences to provide more context on the problem and elaborate on its significance.
+Your overall goal is to arouse the reader's interest by connecting the topic of your study to a significant problem.

 2. Provide a brief reference to the literature (with one or more citations) showing that other researchers have recognized this problem and addressed aspects of it.
 This may include a relevant quote from one of your sources.